France and Germany in rare early meeting at Euro 2020 - WHIZ News

 The goal conceded could prove to have been more valuable than those scored, however.

-“These are situations, moments, not paying attention, not alert,” Löw said.
+“These are situations, moments, not paying attention, not alert,” Löw said at the time.
 “Our opponents will punish exactly that.
 We have to keep our concentration high for 90 minutes in every situation.
 There’s definitely room for improvement there.”

 France’s fearsome front three of Griezmann, Kylian Mbappé and Karim Benzema — the latter recalled by Deschamps after an almost six-year absence — will be far more likely to capitalize on any German lapses in defense.